James Counsell QC

 Welsh v Walsall Healthcare NHS Trust

 James has an extremely busy personal injury practice, representing mostly, but not exclusively claimants, often funded by CFAs.
-He specialises in acting for claimants in historical and more recent sex abuse claims against religious organisations, schools and in football and has recently acted for a successful claimant in the first successful historical sex abuse case against the Jehovah’s Witness organisation.
-He is currently representing the survivors of abuse committed by Barry Bennell in claims against Manchester City and Crewe Alexandra and also has cases against Chelsea in the high profile allegations against a former coach.
+He specialises in acting for claimants in historical and more recent sex abuse claims against religious organisations, schools, the scouts and against football clubs and other sporting bodies and has recently acted for a successful claimant in the first successful historic sex abuse case against the Jehovah’s Witness organisation.
+He is currently representing the survivors of abuse committed by Barry Bennell in multiple claims against Manchester City and Crewe Alexandra and by Frank Roper against Blackpool Football Club and he also has cases against Chelsea FC in the high profile allegations against a former coach.

 Much of his PI work involves claims arising out of serious injuries sustained in accidents at work and other health and safety contexts and he also acts for both parties in RTA claims, particularly in high value claims.

 A v The Trustees of the Watchtower Bible Tract Society and Others EWHC 1722 (QB)

 Landmark first successful claim against Jehovah’s Witnesses organisation for historic sexual abuse committed by one of its ministerial servants and for vicarious liability of elders in failing to safeguard member of congregation.